canonical/rob-cos-overlay/terraform/rob-cos-microceph/README.md

-# Terraform module for `rob-cos`
+# Terraform module for `rob-cos-microceph`

-This is a Terraform module facilitating the deployment of the COS for Devices project, using the [Terraform Juju provider](https://github.com/juju/terraform-provider-juju/).
+This is a Terraform module facilitating the deployment of the COS for Devices project with a Microceph storage backend, using the [Terraform Juju provider](https://github.com/juju/terraform-provider-juju/).
 For more information,
 refer to the provider [documentation](https://registry.terraform.io/providers/juju/juju/latest/docs).